-A “20-day” notice may only be used to terminate a month to month tenancy.
+A notice to terminate tenancy may only be used to terminate a month to month tenancy.
 It does not terminate an unexpired lease.
 A landlord may not terminate an unexpired lease, for example, because the landlord is selling the property or wants to move into the property.